 Producing a good strong voice

-What is speech and language support?Posted by Donna Williams at 2/17/2010 11:00:00 AMSpeech and language support is a program that is available to children who have delays or disorders in speech and language development.
+What is speech and language support?Posted by Donna Williams on 2/17/2010 11:00:00 AMSpeech and language support is a program that is available to children who have delays or disorders in speech and language development.
 There are a variety of problems that children can have with their communication skills that require direct teaching, modeling, providing feedback and structured practice from a speech and language therapist.Articulation (speech sound) and language (vocabulary, sentence structure, and verbal expression) delays are the most common types of speech problems that are seen in schools.
 Children might also have problems with stuttering, voice production, and hearing and listening.Speech and language therapists are trained to determine if speech and language problems are developmental, and related to the child's age and point in development.
 In these cases, it is often recommended that time, maturity, and exposure to regular school activities will help the child develop the appropriate communication skills.In other cases, the child might have difficulties that he or she will not outgrow, and specially designed instruction is necessary to help the child gain the appropriate skills.
 The indicators that a child may need speech and language intervention include factors such as:

 - difficulty with a skill that is typically acquired at a younger age